ServiceStackApps/HelloMobile/README.md

 ![](https://raw.githubusercontent.com/ServiceStackApps/HelloMobile/master/screenshots/osx.png)

-Whilst many of the concepts are similar to developing an iOS Application, it does require using XCode and its Interface Builder on your Mac to create its UIs where changes need to be "synced" back to your C# project.
-A typical example is [adding an Action](https://developer.xamarin.com/guides/mac/getting_started/hello,_mac/#Adding_an_Action) in Xcode which you'll need to save first before switching back to your C# Project where you can implement the `partial` method that Xamarin generated in its [ViewController.designer.cs](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Client.OSX/ViewController.designer.cs) backing file:
+Whilst many of the concepts are similar to developing an iOS Application, it does require using XCode and its Interface Builder on your Mac to create UIs where changes need to be "synced" back to your C# project.
+A typical example is [adding an Action](https://developer.xamarin.com/guides/mac/getting_started/hello,_mac/#Adding_an_Action) in Xcode which needs to be saved before switching back to your C# Project where you can implement the `partial` method that Xamarin generates in the [ViewController.designer.cs](https://github.com/ServiceStackApps/HelloMobile/blob/master/src/Client.OSX/ViewController.designer.cs) backing file:

 ```csharp
 async partial void btnJwt_Click(NSObject sender)